-- 27. The improved relationship between KARI and ICRAF should not be jeopardised by any of the two players by not adhering to the terms of agreement.
+26. The improved relationship between KARI and ICRAF should not be jeopardised by any of the two players by not adhering to the terms of agreement.
 The relationship should actually be viewed as a partnership.
 To utilise the provisions of the project, the Review Team recommends that a KARI scientist should work closely with ICRAF on carbon stocks, carbon sequestration, carbon measurements and monitoring as part of capacity building.
+The PhD student attached to ICRAF should enhance linkages with the PCO and share any new information generated by the research.
 For effective performance ICRAF and the scientist should come up with a firm working arrangement spelling out the tasks to be performed, when, by whom, where and the deliverables within given time frames.
 This will enhance transparency and accountability.
-The scientist should be facilitated to perform the assigned tasks. - 28.
-Noting that delivery of expected output by ICRAF has been relatively slow and considering the importance of these deliverables towards overall success of the project, the Review Team recommends that ICRAF assign a senior scientist on the ground to work in partnership with the PCO.
+The scientist should be facilitated to perform the assigned tasks.

+27. Noting that delivery of expected output by ICRAF has been relatively slow and considering the importance of these deliverables towards overall success of the project (Western Kenya), the Review Team recommends that ICRAF assign a senior scientist on the ground to work in partnership with the PCO.

-Implementation progress
+Implementation Progress

-29. Based on the assessment of the implementation progress of planned activities by the Review Team and also from previous supervision missions' reports by World Bank, the issue of poor financial flows has emerged as one of the major factor that has influenced project performance.
+- 28. Based on the assessment of the implementation progress of planned activities by the Review Team and also from previous supervision missions' reports by World Bank, the issue of poor financial flows has emerged as a major factor that has influenced project performance.
 It is therefore recommended that KARI, GoK and World Bank arrive at a lasting solution on how the financial flow mechanisms could be enhanced.
 This will reduce implementation delays especially because agricultural activities are season-specific.
-A Review of existing funds flow and accountability arrangements should be made by KARI and appropriate changes for efficiency and value for money be put in place as a matter of urgency.
-The WKIEMP Technical Advisory Group (TAG) should take responsibility for monitoring compliance with agreed funds flow arrangements.

-- 30. To further improve on the financial flows, KARI should explore the possibility of requesting the Ministry of Finance to allow them open and operate a special account in a local bank or branch instead of operating an off shore account.
-This will enable KARI to regularly check on the status of the account and the in/out flows of project funds. - 31.
+A review of existing funds flow and accountability arrangements should be made by KARI and appropriate changes for efficiency and value for money be put in place as a matter of urgency.
+The WKIEMP Technical Advisory Group should take responsibility for monitoring compliance with agreed funds flow arrangements. - 29.
+To further improve on the financial flows, KARI should explore the possibility of requesting the Ministry of Finance to allow them open and operate a special account in a local bank or branch instead of operating an off shore account.
+This will enable KARI to regularly check on the status of the account and the in/out flows of project funds. - 30.
 To enhance the financial flows between KARI and ICRAF, the Review Team notes that the new contract agreement clearly indicates the payment schedule and urges that the parties respect the contents of the contract.

-Communication and documentation
+Communication and Documentation

-- 32. Notwithstanding that the project has hired a communications consultant, the Review Team would like to underscore the importance of communication between all the parties involved in the project implementation (KARI, ICRAF, WB, collaborators and participating partners).
-Further, the Team recommends that the PCO should be more proactive in sharing lessons, experiences and effective IEM models with the wider audience. - 33.
+- 31. Notwithstanding that the project has hired a communications consultant, the Review Team would like to underscore the importance of communication between all the parties involved in the project implementation (KARI, ICRAF, WB, collaborators and participating partners).
+Further, the Team recommends that the PCO should be more proactive in sharing lessons, experiences and effective IEM models with a wider audience through appropriate fora. - 32.
 To enhance documentation, data storage, analysis, retrieval and dissemination it is recommended that the project develop a computerised Information Management System.

-Carbon sequestration
+Carbon Sequestration